tsalyers/bug_tracker/README.md

 7. Visit `http://localhost:5000` to view and work with the application.
 (Note: 5000 is the default value for the Flask development server port.
 If you can't connect, check the server's startup message to see if the value is different.)

 ### A caveat
-As the Flask development server warns you, this is for demo/testing purposes **only**.
-In production you would use something much more robust, like Nginx and Gunicorn.
+As the Flask development server warns you, it's for demo/testing purposes **only**.
+In production you would use something much more robust to serve your application, like Nginx and Gunicorn.

 ### Design decisions
 - Why Flask?
 It's small, it's lightweight, and it's fast to develop in.
 Something like Django comes with a lot of overhead.
 - Why SQLite?
 Obviously, you'd use something *much* more robust like PostgreSQL in actual production.
 SQLite handling is built into Python, though, so this avoids the overhead of an RDBMS server and driver dependencies for a smallish demo project like this.
 (The application's structured so the underlying database could be pretty easily swapped out, though.)
+- Why raw SQL instead of an ORM like SQLAlchemy?
+I've used ORMs before and generally found that for smaller projects like this they introduce more overhead/dependency than they're worth.
+It's generally faster for me to write in raw SQL, especially if the queries start getting large and complex.
+- Why Jinja2 (the templating engine built into Flask)?
+This is where I have to confess to being primarily a back-end developer who's been teaching himself front-end skills when he has spare time.
+In the last year or so I've been trying to learn Vue.js (since it seems to have the least steep learning curve).
+I'm much more familiar with Flask's templating engine, though, *and* I had a base template I could borrow from an existing project, so that's what I went with.

+### Enhancements for the (hypothetical) future